Bonnie-Jill Laflin: Charity work

 In 2010, Laflin founded the charity Hounds and Heroes, a 501(c)(3) nonprofit dedicated to raising funds for military veterans, first responders and animals.
 She has traveled all over the world on 18 United Service Organizations and Goodwill Tours, including 8 to Iraq and Afghanistan, supporting the United States Armed Forces.

 Clothing line

 Laflin has a clothing line, DoublePlay Sportswear, a women's sports apparel company.

 Personal life

-Bonnie-Jill started her own Rodeo Flag Team called The Liberty Bells that features women cowgirlss that perform at rodeos, sporting events and parades.

-Laflin is a member of the Alameda County Sheriff's Mounted Posse.
-She performed in the 2023 Rose Bowl Parade.
+Laflin started her own Rodeo Flag team called The Liberty Bells that features female cowgirls who perform at rodeos, sporting events and parades.
+She is a former member of the Alameda County Sheriff's Mounted Posse.
+She rode in the 2023 Rose Bowl parade.

 Laflin has rescued many domestic and farm animals that live on her parents' ranch.
 She is a vegetarian and has been featured on PETA posters.

 She is a competitive barrel racer.